 Google Analytics was designed for measuring the impact of websites and marketing campaigns and has been available free of charge to the public since Google purchased Urchin back in 2005.

-As part of the Terms of Service, Google provides users the ability to process up to 10 million hits per Property, per month.
+As part of their Terms of Service, Google provides users the ability to process up to 10 million hits per Property, per month.
 As soon as you receive over 10 million hits per month, data inaccuracies become apparent due to the sheer load on Google's servers.

 What is a Google Analytics hit?